 - Make sure to save some money for marketing.
 After all, IoT will soon be bigger than mobile, and you have to convince consumers your device is better than its alternatives.

-If you calculate and add up the costs of IoT components (including hardware, infrastructure, mobile or wearable applications and certificates), you won’t arrive at a sum smaller than $50 thousand.
-That’s how much an MVP version of an IoT solution costs.
+The bottom line is: if you calculate and add up the costs of IoT components (including hardware, infrastructure, mobile or wearable applications and certificates), you won’t arrive at a sum smaller than $ 50 thousand.
+Here’s how much a simple IoT project costs.

 At this point, you might feel discouraged and consider abandoning the project for good.
 It definitely wasn’t our purpose.
-We want you to weigh the pros and cons of building a smart gadget and understand the investment upfront to make sure you can provide the necessary infrastructure for the device and streamline your business.
+We want you to weigh the pros and cons of building a smart gadget, make sure you can provide the necessary infrastructure for the device and streamline your business.